-Where once we had outhouses, now there are flush toilets and hot showers, including an outdoor shower in the camping area.
+Where once we had outhouses, now we have flush toilets and hot showers, including an outdoor hot shower in the camping area.

 Although filtered and UV treated, our water supply is drawn from the lake, untested, and not suitable for drinking.
-Please bring your own water to drink and use our water for just cooking and cleaning.
+Please bring your own water to drink and use our water for cooking and cleaning only.
 We have a small quantity of bottled water available at a nominal cost.
 Bottled water can also be purchased in Calabogie.

 We have no garbage dump and no animal problem as a result.
 We ask that you please take your refuse and recyclables away with you when you leave.